MGL c.6 s.178C-178Q Sex Offender Registry Law

 How to Search Sex Offender Information in Massachusetts

 National Sex Offender Public Registry

 , US Dept. of Justice

 Allows the user to search sex offender information from all states' individual databases at the same time.
 Searches must be done by name, not just by locality

-- Sexually Dangerous Person Commitments , Committee for Public Counsel Services
+Sexually Dangerous Person Civil Commitment , Committee for Public Counsel Services